 We briefly introduced the term value proposition in our article on solution architecture.
 Michael Lanning and Edward Michaels coined Value Proposition (VP) in their 1988 staff paper for McKinsey and co.

 The paper stated that “a business is a value delivery system“, and a value proposition is “a clear, simple statement of the benefits, both tangible and intangible, that the company will provide, along with the approximate price it will charge each customer segment for those benefits”.

 Your value proposition is what makes your offering unique.
 Naturally, you want to offer maximum value for the lowest prices if you wish to stay ahead of the competition.

 Anybody who has worked in software testing can appreciate the impact of testing activities on a project’s budget, especially when testing is a predominantly manual activity that uses obsolete and outdated methods.

 Continuous delivery is the ability to deliver software frequently and on-demand.
-It requires a successful installation of continuous integration and deployment pipelines using sophisticated DevOps tools.
+It requires successfully installing continuous integration and deployment pipelines using sophisticated DevOps tools.

 It also requires DevOps practices in which development, build, testing, and operations are done by more or less the same people, a significant deviation from the silo approach that separated both worlds.

 There is no place for inefficient manual testing in the DevOps world.
-Testing must be completed in several stages, targeting different areas, stopped as soon as an issue is deemed a blocker, and automatically restarted with every new release.
+Testing must be completed in several stages, targeting different areas, stopped once an issue is deemed a blocker, and automatically restarted with every new release.

 If the answer is in the affirmative, this article is for you.